chef/chef-workstation/docs-chef-io/content/workstation/config_rb_optional_settings.md

 2. A value contained in the `config.rb`file
 3. The default value

-A value passed via the command line will override a value in the `config.rb`file; a value in a`config.rb`file will override a defaultvalue.
+A value passed via the command line will override a value in the `config.rb`file; a value in a`config.rb`file will override a default value.

 {{< warning >}}